What Do Butterflies Eat:

 |Buckeye||Gaillardia, lantana, Cosmos sulphureus, clovers|

 |daisy, Purple Coneflower, Pale Purple Coneflower, clovers|

 |American Copper||daisy, dandelion, clovers, Milkweed|

 |Tailed Blue||daisy, dandelion, clovers, Milkweed|

-|Cloudless Sulphur||hibiscus, cassia, Pentas, bougainvillea|
+|Cloudless Sulphur||hibiscus, cassia, pentas, bougainvillea, Cardinal Flower|

-|Clouded Sulphur||clovers, dandelion, Phlox, Milkweed|
+|Clouded Sulphur||clovers, dandelion, phlox, Milkweed|

-|Orange Sulphur||clovers, dandelion, Parsley, Zinnia, other meadow flowers, composite family|
+|Orange Sulphur||clovers, dandelion, Parsley, Zinnia, composite family|

 |Checkered White||dandelion, Gaillardia, Purple Coneflower|